-The provider chosen this time is Vanquis Bank, following a number of requests for information from our clients and the fact that the provider has featured prominently on our Fixed Rate Bond Best Buy Tables for some time now.
+The provider chosen this time is Vanquis Bank, following a number of requests for information from our clients and the fact that the provider has regularly featured in our Fixed Rate Bond Best Buy Tables over the years.

 It is worth noting first of all that all providers that feature in our Best Buy Tables must be authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA).
 Providers must also be a member of the Financial Services Compensation Scheme (FSCS) or equivalent robust scheme.
 Vanquis Bank is no exception and ticks all of these boxes, so your funds would be protected up to £85,000 per person.

 Vanquis Bank is part of the Provident Financial Group, a FTSE 250 company that specialises in providing credit products in the UK non-standard lending market.
 Vanquis Bank was set up in 2002 as a credit card provider, with operations based in London, Chatham, Bradford and Newcastle.

 In July 2011, Vanquis Bank entered the savings market by launching Vanquis Bank High Yield, a section of the bank dedicated to the provision of fixed rate bonds, with operations based in Newcastle.

 Today’s Savings Market

 Challenger Banks like Vanquis Bank tend to focus on the Fixed Rate Bond and Notice Account categories, with a few notable exceptions.
 At the time of writing, Vanquis Bank specialises in Fixed Rate Bonds and has regularly appeared in the Savings Champion Best Buy Tables.